-Across the nation, dozens of grassroots advocacy groups have formed in recent years to defend private property rights from assault by officials at all levels of government.
-Those groups have arisen because officials have aggressively disregarded property rights and courts have done little to vindicate those rights.
-Property rights organizations already have achieved some success by persuading the U.S. Congress and the legislatures of almost every state to consider property rights legislation.
-At least 23 states have enacted some form of protective statute.
+Across the nation, dozens of grassroots advocacy groups have formed in recent years to defend private property rights from assault by officials at all levels of government.6 In the months following the Supreme Court's Kelo decision, many new groups have formed to fight eminent domain abuse.7 Those groups have arisen because officials have aggressively disregarded property rights and courts have done little to vindicate those rights.
+Property rights organizations already have achieved some success by persuading the U.S. Congress and the legislatures of almost every state to consider property rights legislation.8 More than half of the states have enacted some form of protective statute.